Deaths-Door/astroplayer-kt/README.md

 - `Group` : Repeat mode for a specific range of media items.
 - `Shuffle` : Shuffle mode where media items are played in random order.

+## Intefaces

+### MediaEventListener

+- `onSeekForward()` : Called when the user seeks forward in the current media item.
+- `onSeekBackward()` : Called when the user seeks backward in the current media item.
+- `onSeekToNextMediaItem()` : Called when the user skips to the next media item in the playlist.
+- `onSeekToPreviousMediaItem()` : Called when the user skips to the previous media item in the playlist.
+- `onPlaybackPlayed()` : Called when the media playback starts playing.
+- `onPlaybackPaused()` : Called when the media playback is paused.

 ## Public Properties:

 - `mediaItems` : A mutable list of `MediaItem` objects that represent the audio files to be played.